jmederosalvarado/nerd-fonts-wiki/FAQ.md

 ## Which font?

 ### TL;DR

-Pick your font family and then select from the 'complete' folder.
+0. Pick your font family and then select from the `'complete'` directory.
-Are you on Windows?
-Pick one with 'Windows Compatible' Are you limited to mono fonts (because of your terminal etc)?
-Pick one with 'Mono'
+  * Are you on Windows?
+Pick a font with the suffix `'Windows Compatible'`
+  * Are you limited to mono fonts (because of your terminal, etc)?
+Pick a font with the suffix `'Mono'`

 ### Explanation